Skip to content

 bash prepare/download_pretrained_models.sh

-The folders experiments_t2m and experiments_control store pretrained models for text-to-motion and motion control respectively.
+The folders experiments_recons experiments_t2m and experiments_control store pre-trained models for motion reconstruction, text-to-motion and motion control respectively.

 4. (Optional) Download manually